Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 # C representation of IMAGE_DOS_HEADER

-To better structurally understand the DOS header, let's take a look at the  `IMAGE_DOS_HEADER` structure definition from `winnt.h`
+We can take a look at the contents of the DOS header by looking at the `IMAGE_DOS_HEADER` structure definition from `winnt.h`
 ```c
 typedef struct _IMAGE_DOS_HEADER {
     WORD e_magic;    // Magic number (MZ)